alex-mashin/LuaSpecials/README.md

 The only configuration setting is `$wgLuaSpecialsDefaultLimit`, regulating, how much rows are fetched from the special page, if the limit is not specified in Lua module.
-Its default value id 50.
+Its default value is 50.
 To remove the limit, set
 ```php
 $wgLuaSpecialsDefaultLimit = false;